vmware-archive/vsphere-storage-for-kubernetes/documentation/known-issues.md

 ---
 title: Known Issues
+summary: "This documentation is not applicable to vSphere CSI Driver.
+Please visit https://vsphere-csi-driver.sigs.k8s.io/ for information about vSphere CSI Driver."
 ---
 This section lists the major known issues with Kubernetes vSphere Cloud Provider (VCP).
 For complete list of issues please check our Github issues(https://github.com/vmware/kubernetes/issues) page.
 If you notice an issue not listed in Github issues page, please do file a bug on the [Github repo](https://github.com/vmware/kubernetes/issues)